 4.1 This chapter presents the SA findings for the reasonable alternative options that have been considered to date in relation to the amount of development to be delivered through the Local Plan and its spatial distribution.
+This work was undertaken prior to the Regulation 18B (Preferred Options) consultation and was presented in the SA Report for that iteration of the Local Plan.
+No substantive changes have been made to the appraisal work now presented in this chapter.

-Scale of Development
+Scale of development

-- 4.2 Table 4.1 overleaf presents the SA findings for the three alternative options for the housing growth target: - Statement of Common Ground Housing Option: 240 dwellings per annum (approx. 5,040 homes 2020-2041) - 2.
-Middle Ground Housing Option: 214 dwellings per annum (4,494 homes 2020-2041) - Standard Housing Methodology (2021) Option: 188 dwellings per annum (approx. 3,948 homes 2020-2041) - 4.3 The Issues and Options (Key Challenges) consultation in Autumn 2021 included three different options for the scale of housing growth: - Continue to use the current housing requirement of 148 new homes per year; - Use the housing need figure of 180 new homes per year calculated by the Standard Method; and - Use the outputs of the HENA before making any firm decisions on housing need. - 4.4 These options have since been superseded by Options 1-3 above.
-Uncertainty remains in relation to the level of housing growth to be provided within the Borough, and ultimately, this will be determined by the emerging evidence base, running concurrently alongside the drafting of the emerging New Local Plan.
-Leicester City Council is the only authority in the Housing Market Area which, to date, has declared an unmet housing need, and the Statement of Common Ground (SoCG, June 2022) set out the apportionment of this unmet need across the remaining Housing Market Area (HMA) local authority areas which was based on collaborative work and evidence (and which Oadby and Wigston Borough Council signed up to). - 4.5 For Oadby and Wigston Borough, this resulted in an average unmet housing need contribution of 52 dwellings per annum, taking the Borough Council's potential housing need to 240 dwellings per annum.
-This equates to 188 homes under the Standard Method plus 52 dwellings per year, which equals 5,040 for the plan period 2020-2041.

-- 4.6 The Borough's currently adopted Local Plan (2019) planned for 148 dwellings per annum over the period 2011 to 2031, equating to 2,960 dwellings.
-Therefore, 240 dwellings per annum represents a significant uplift from that figure.
-Until evidence dictates, this is not necessarily the figure the Borough Council will adopt in the emerging new Local Plan, but it did provide a starting point to test in the emerging evidence. - 4.7 Therefore, the three housing growth options, set out above, are being assessed / tested through the emerging evidence base work.

-- 4.8 Once the Borough's growth needs are confirmed, a Site Selection Assessment will be undertaken (informed by the emerging evidence base) based upon all known reasonable site options available to the Council at that time. - 4.9 It should be noted that the three alternative housing growth options would all deliver a significant scale of growth over the plan period and therefore the SA does not always identify major differences between the effects of the options.
+- 4.2 The next section overleaf presents the SA findings for the three alternative options for the housing growth target: - 1.
+Statement of Common Ground Housing Option: 240 dwellings per annum (approx. 5,040 homes 2020-2041) - 2.
+Middle Ground Housing Option: 214 dwellings per annum (4,494 homes 2020-2041) - 3.
+Standard Housing Methodology (2021) Option: 188 dwellings per annum (approx. 3,948 homes 2020-2041) - 4.3 The Issues and Options (Key Challenges) consultation in Autumn 2021 included three different options for the scale of housing growth: - Continue to use the current housing requirement of 148 new homes per year;

+- Use the housing need figure of 180 new homes per year calculated by the Standard Method; and - Use the outputs of the HENA before making any firm decisions on housing need. - 4.4 These options have since been superseded by Options 1-3 above.
+The Council is seeking to meet its housing requirement in full, however Leicester City Council has declared an unmet housing need.
+The Statement of Common Ground (June 2022) sets out the apportionment of this unmet need across the remaining Housing Market Area (HMA) local authority areas which was based on collaborative work and evidence (and which Oadby and Wigston Borough Council signed up to).
+As such, the planned amount of housing addresses the Borough's needs and a proportion towards meeting Leicester City's housing need. - 4.5 For Oadby and Wigston Borough, this results in an average unmet housing need contribution of 52 dwellings per annum, taking the Borough Council's potential housing need to 240 dwellings per annum.
+This equates to 188 homes under the Standard Method plus 52 dwellings per year, which equals 5,040 for the plan period 2020-2041. - 4.6 The Borough's currently adopted Local Plan (2019) planned for 148 dwellings per annum over the period 2011 to 2031, equating to 2,960 dwellings.
+Therefore, 240 dwellings per annum represents a significant uplift from that figure. - 4.7 Therefore, the three housing growth options set out above were subject to appraisal. - 4.8 It should be noted that the three alternative housing growth options would all deliver a significant scale of growth over the plan period and therefore the SA does not always identify major differences between the effects of the options.
 Option 1 would deliver 26 homes per annum more than Option 2, which would in turn deliver 26 more than Option 3.
 As there are no defined thresholds for the scale of development, above which effects can be said to become significant, the effects identified are based on professional judgement and seek to illustrate the key differences between the options.